bringg/teleport/rfd/0203-database-healthchecks.md

 When the database is deregistered from the agent, its health checker will be stopped.

 When the database is updated, it will be deregistered and then re-registered, effectively restarting its health checker and health status.

+DB agents will also watch `health_check` resources.

+When `health_check` resources are created, deleted, or updated, the DB agent will reevaluate the `health_check` label selectors for each registered database.

+If the health check settings for a database change, then its current health checker, if any, will be stopped, and a new health checker may be started.

+The database's health status will also be reset when its health check settings change.

 ### Target address resolution